juju/docs/src/en/commands.md

    `juju set-model-constraints.`
    By default, the model is the current model.

-   Model constraints are combined with constraints set on a service with `juju set-constraints` for commands (such as 'deploy') that provision machines for services.
-Where model and service constraints overlap, the service constraints take precedence.
+   Model constraints are combined with constraints set on an application with `juju set-constraints` for commands (such as 'deploy') that provision machines for applications.
+Where model and application constraints overlap, the application constraints take precedence.

-   Constraints for a specific service can be viewed with `juju get-constraints`.
+   Constraints for a specific application can be viewed with `juju get-constraints`.

    **Examples:**